 A commitment ceremony is often very similar to many other kinds of weddings.
-The difference is that rather than being a legally binding ceremony, it is simply a public affirmation of a couples commitment to one another.
-Generally, the couple is a lesbian, gay, or transgender couple, and thus are unable to marry under the law.
+The difference is that rather than being a legally binding ceremony, it is simply a public affirmation of a couple's commitment to one another.
+Before gay marriage was legal in the U.S., LGBTQ+ couples would oftentimes have these types of ceremonies.

 The officiant welcomes guests to a celebration of the love and commitment between the couple.
 He or she will probably also say a few words about their relationship, or about marriage/commitment in general.

-The couple exchanges rings, and says a few words about what these rings mean.
-It may be
+The couple exchanges rings and says a few words about what these rings mean.
+It may be anything else the couple wishes to say (working with their officiant to craft it - some religions may have rules regarding the ring ceremony)

 - With this ring, I thee wed